Thursday, March 27

 Everyone agrees that it is essential for city officials to develop good communication skills to deliver the city’s message.
 But what specifically are those skills, and how do you go about developing them?

 Tom Hart, City Manager; and Amy Sprinkles, Marketing Director, City of Grand Prairie

 Balanced Lifestyles: Managing Expectations

-Addresses ICMA Practice Group 1 (Staff Effectiveness), 17 (Integrity), and 18 (Personal Development)
+Addresses ICMA Practices Groups 1 (Staff Effectiveness), 17 (Integrity), and 18 (Personal Development)

-Brian Brook, City Manager, City of Forney; Lynda Humble, City Manager, City of Rowlett; and Ed Thatcher, City Manager, City of Heath
+Brian Brooks, City Manager, City of Forney; Jennifer Fadden, City Manager, City of Colleyville; and Ed Thatcher, City Manager, City of Heath

 2:15 – 2:30 p.m.